 As the region’s leading research university, the campus continues to have a significant impact on San Diego’s economy.
 Philanthropic and research support enables our scholars to achieve critical breakthroughs that will impact lives for generations to come.

-During fiscal year 2019-20, the Campaign for UC San Diego raised a record-breaking $344.4 million.
-This is the third consecutive year the university has generated over $300 million in private support—bringing the campaign total through June 30, 2020 to $2.27 billion.
-Read more
+During fiscal year 2020-21, the Campaign for UC San Diego raised a record-breaking $376.4 million.
+This is the fourth consecutive year the university has generated over $300 million in private support—bringing the campaign total to more than $2.63 billion.

 Total combined endowment for the campus as of fiscal year 2020, managed by the UC San Diego Foundation and the UC Regents.